The ‘Torres Strait 8’ versus Australia: Law Professor delivers presentation at Human Rights Day

 Professor Maguire has received Newcastle University’s 2015 Vice-Chancellor's Award for Excellence in Teaching and Learning through innovative educational practices which engage students in real-world human rights practice.

-Organised by the NSW’s Department of Education Reconciliation Action Plan team, Professor Maguire’s presentation will be one of many webinar events celebrating Human Rights Day on 10 December.
+Organised by the NSW’s Department of Education Reconciliation Action Plan team, Professor Maguire’s presentation was one of many webinar events celebrating Human Rights Day on 10 December, 2020.

 The University of Newcastle acknowledges the traditional custodians of the lands within our footprint areas: Awabakal, Darkinjung, Biripai, Worimi, Wonnarua, and Eora Nations.
 We also pay respect to the wisdom of our Elders past and present.